 “He is very rich and learned, and his house is twenty times larger than mine,” said the field mouse.

 He was rich and learned, no doubt, but he always spoke slightingly of the sun and the pretty flowers, because he had never seen them.
 Thumbelina was obliged to sing to him, “Ladybird, ladybird, fly away home,” and many other pretty songs.
 And the mole fell in love with her because she had so sweet a voice; but he said nothing yet, for he was very prudent and cautious.
-A short time before, the mole had dug a long passage under the earth, which led from the dwelling of the field mouse to his own, and here she had permission to walk with Thumbelina whenever she liked.
+A short time before, the mole had dug a long passage under the earth, which led from the house of the field mouse to his own, and here she had permission to walk with Thumbelina whenever she liked.
 But he warned them not to be alarmed at the sight of a dead bird which lay in the passage.

 It was a perfect bird, with a beak and feathers, and could not have been dead long.
 It was lying just where the mole had made his passage.
 The mole took in his mouth a piece of phosphorescent wood, which glittered like fire in the dark.
 Then he went before them to light them through the long, dark passage.
 When they came to the spot where the dead bird lay, the mole pushed his broad nose through the ceiling, so that the earth gave way and the daylight shone into the passage.